Sign In / Sign Out

 Complaints about ASU webpages and applications will be forwarded to the department or unit's Senior Technical Advisory Group (Senior TAG) representative, who will coordinate with site/application owners and developers and will track resolution progress.
 See the complete list of Senior TAG representatives.

 Faculty and staff responsible for procuring information technology (IT) products should consider accessibility as one of the criteria for acquisition.
-Often, acquiring a Voluntary Product Accessibility Template (VPAT) from the supplier will satisfy that requirement.
-To assist with accessible university purchases, ASU provides instructions on obtaining and verifying VPATs.
+Often, acquiring a verified Voluntary Product Accessibility Template (VPAT) or verified Accessibility Compliance Report (ACR) from the supplier will satisfy that requirement.
+To assist with accessible university purchases, ASU provides instructions on working with vendors and verifying VPATs.

 In addition, ASU's standard contract terms and conditions contain the following:

-To assist faculty and staff in meeting the responsibilities described in these guidelines, ASU provides accessibility information and best practices on the ASU Web Accessibility website.
+To assist faculty and staff in meeting the responsibilities described in these guidelines, ASU provides accessibility information and best practices on this website.
 In addition, the following self-enrolled online training courses are available:

-For further support, contact the UTO Web Accessibility team or stop by the free Access Clinic held every Wednesday from 1-5pm in CPCOM 308.
+For further support, contact the UTO Web Accessibility team or book an appointment with the free UTO Access Clinic held every Wednesday from 1-5pm and we'll send you a Zoom link to meet online.